tochris/calibration-domain-drift/README.md

 ## Tuning & Evaluation

-All post-hoc models can be tuned as well as evaluated with the `scripts/run_experiments.py` script.
+All post-hoc models can be tuned as well as evaluated with `scripts/run_experiments.py`.
 A path to a pre-trained classifier needs to be provided.

 The evaluated metrics are stored in evaluator_storage.pkl and these results can be visualized with `scripts/plotting_experiments.ipynb`

 The proposed gaussian data refiner strategy is implemented in:

-`source/postevaluation/data_refiner.py` \\ \\
+`source/postevaluation/data_refiner.py` <br/> <br/>

 When calling `scripts/run_experiments.py` you can use to following arguments:

-**Settings**
+**Settings:**\
     The following settings are implemented as an example in `scripts/run_experiments.py`.
-Other settings can be implemented as well. \\
+Other settings can be implemented as well. <br/>
-    `-settings IMAGENET_ResNet50_InD`: ResNet50 classifier for ImageNet trained on in-domain data without data refiner strategy. \\
+    `-settings IMAGENET_ResNet50_InD`: ResNet50 classifier for ImageNet trained on in-domain data without data refiner strategy. <br/>
-    `-settings IMAGENET_ResNet50_OOD!!!_GN`: ResNet50 classifier for ImageNet trained on in-domain data with data refiner strategy. \\
+    `-settings IMAGENET_ResNet50_OOD!!!_GN`: ResNet50 classifier for ImageNet trained on in-domain data with data refiner strategy. <br/>

 **The following post-hoc models can be tuned:**\
     `-calib_models BaseModel`: Basic model without any calibration\